mvidner/recover-broken-git/README.md

 7. This writeup

 A tool that we used to migrate the YaST repositories, had bugs, which resulted in differences in content and properties of files.
+(TODO links)

 Subversion repo, read only: